pepipost/pepipost-laravel-driver/README.md

 #### Step 5 - Testing

-Host your laravel project and hit http://your_url.com/send/email
+Host your laravel project and enter url- http://your_url.com/send/email in browser

 This will send email and display Email sent successfully on browser.